Pea Protein vs. Soy Protein: A Comparative Analysis

 Soy protein, while a nutritious option, does present some concerns.
 Unfermented soy contains enzyme inhibitors that could potentially interfere with protein digestion.
 This might lead to minor digestive discomfort for some individuals.
 Furthermore, soy contains phytates, which can inhibit mineral absorption, though this is often mitigated by dietary diversity and proper food preparation techniques.

-Soy also contains phytoestrogens, compounds that can mimic estrogen in the body.
+Soy also contains phytoestrogens, compounds that can mimic oestrogen in the body.
 While beneficial in moderation, excessive consumption might lead to hormonal imbalances.
 Similarly, goitrogens in soy can affect thyroid function, particularly in individuals with pre-existing thyroid conditions.
 However, these effects are typically associated with consuming soy in very large quantities.

 It's important to note that these concerns are often dose-dependent and do not affect everyone.
 Many people consume soy products without experiencing adverse effects, and soy remains a valuable source of complete protein for vegetarians and vegans.